 Baby birds mainly eat insects, but they can snack on vegetables and fruits found by their mothers.
 Since baby birds grow fast, their bodies need protein.
-Hungry baby birds, though, rely on their mothers until they are old enough to fly and obtain their own food themselves.
+Hungry baby birds, though, rely on their mothers until they are old enough to fly and obtain their food.

 What do Baby Birds Eat?